cynwong/MBC/styles/README.md

 This repositiory is a collection of projects for course homeworks.

 ## Index.html
-This page contains links to all Homework submissions' pages.
-This page is constructed as image gallery.
-Users will be able to navigate to each homework submission by clicking on the relevant images.
-This main page is created to direct users to each homework submissions.
+This page is created as a home page for all the homeworks.
+In this page, each link to individual homework project is represented with screenshot of relevant project's homepage.